-Do Amish go to college?
+Do Amish people go to college?

-amish go collegeAmish do not attend college, or even high school.
-Amish feel an eight-grade education is enough for members of their society.
-Amish traditionally have farmed and performed manual labor.
+amish go collegeThe Amish do not attend college, or even high school.
+Amish people feel an eight-grade education is enough for members of their society.
+The Amish traditionally have farmed and performed manual labor.

-Sometimes, Amish-raised individuals go on to get a GED or even to graduate from college.
+Sometimes, Amish-raised individuals go on to get a GED, or even to graduate from college.
 On occasion some Amish youth have even attended high school.
 But education beyond the eighth grade is extremely rare for the Amish.

-However, some Amish do take correspondence courses to learn a particular skill, such as accounting.
+However, some Amish people do take correspondence courses to learn a particular skill, such as accounting.
 More and more Amish have begun running their own businesses in recent years.

 Photo credit: ajagendorf25